 Choosing a Linux distribution

-On the server side, I use Debian.
+On the server-side, I use Debian.
 So it would be obvious to use Debian on the client as well.
 On the other hand, I would like to try something new.
-It should be a fairly widespread distribution.
+It should be a reasonably widespread distribution.
 With exotics, you always have the problem that the community is small and the presence of bugs is more likely (simply because there are fewer users to find them).

 Choosing a Linux Desktop Environment